 How quickly will we attend?

 We aim to attend calls within 5 working days.
-It is preferable that we set the traps on the following Monday to your call and therefore a weeks trapping will consist on visits throughout that week to check traps and dispose of any trapped animals.
+It is preferable that we set the traps on the following Monday to your call and therefore a weeks trapping will consist of visits throughout that week to check traps and dispose of any trapped animals.
 The traps would then be removed on the Friday of the same week.
-This would then constitute one weeks trapping.
+This would constitute one weeks trapping.

 Do I have to do anything before the officer comes out?